About The Precanon

 The site focuses on the Gospel of Barnabas, early Christian textual traditions, and the debates surrounding canon, transmission, and later interpretation.
 It gathers primary sources, manuscript history, scholarly arguments, and counter-arguments in one place so that the evidence can be examined more carefully.

 The Precanon does not ask readers to accept a conclusion in advance.
-Its purpose is to make the relevant sources and reasoning visible, especially where modern discussions often compress the question into a simple label such as “late forgery.”
+Its purpose is to make the relevant sources and reasoning visible, especially where modern discussions often compress the question into a simple label such as late forgery.

 Original analysis

 The research pages on The Precanon are written as original historical analysis, not as recycled summaries of existing online material.
-They bring together primary sources, manuscript history, catalogue witnesses, scholarly arguments, and counter-arguments in order to test how well the standard explanations account for the evidence.
+They bring together primary sources, manuscript history, catalogue witnesses, scholarly arguments, and counter-arguments to test how well the standard explanations account for the evidence.

-Many discussions of the Gospel of Barnabas begin and end with the label “late forgery.”
-This site does not ask readers to reject that label in advance, but neither does it treat the label as a substitute for investigation.
-It examines whether familiar objections — Morisco origin, Dante influence, gospel-harmony dependence, manuscript clues, and alleged Muslim authorship — actually explain the full historical record.
+The Precanon treats that label as a claim to be examined, not as a conclusion that ends the discussion.
+It asks whether familiar objections — Morisco origin, Dante influence, gospel-harmony dependence, manuscript clues, and alleged Muslim authorship — actually explain the full historical record.

 Source policy